Applications of the Morava $K$-theory to algebraic groups: Some computations of the Morava -theory

 But by the localization sequence is surjective.
 By the induction hypothesis on the length of $q$, the restriction homomorphism

-to a splitting field $K$ of $Q_{F(X^{\aff})}$ is surjective.
-Therefore the restriction homomorphism to the splitting field $K$ is surjective.
+to a splitting field $\widetilde F$ of $Q_{F(X^{\aff})}$ is surjective.
+Therefore, the restriction homomorphism is surjective.
 In particular, since the projectors for the Morava motive of $Q$ lie in $K(n)^*(Q\times Q)$, it follows from Rost nilpotence that the $K(n)^*$-motive of $Q$ over $F$ is split. \end{proof}

-\begin{rem} The same statement with a similar proof holds for the variety of totally isotropic subspaces of dimension $k$ for all $1\le k\le (\dim q)/2$. \end{rem}
+\begin{rem} The same statement with a similar proof holds for the variety of totally isotropic subspaces of dimension $k$ for all $1\le k\le (\dim q)/2$.
+Note that in the case of a Pfister form, the motive of such a variety is still a direct sum of Rost motives. \end{rem}

 The same proof also shows the following proposition.